This topic applies to DriveWorks v20 SP2 only.

 The important variable is SelectedItemID.

-This is populated by the list as is the value returned to the list when a row is selected.
+This is populated by the list when a row is selected.

-The field used here is the first field in the RawData Variable.
+The field used is the field set in the UniqueIdentifierField Constant.

 The project has a number of variables that should be modified to pull and push the data.